Table of contents

 Best Time to Travel

-As always, be prepared and diligent in monitoring current conditions as weather can change quickly.
-Be sure to both check weather and road conditions at the Escalante Interagency Visitor Center before you head out.
-Fast moving storms dumping significant rainfall can quickly wash out portions of the road and create sections that are muddy, slippery and tire-sucking.
+As always, be prepared and diligent in monitoring current conditions, as weather can change quickly.
+Be sure to check both weather and road conditions at the Escalante Interagency Visitor Center before you head out.
+Fast-moving storms that dump significant rainfall can quickly wash out portions of the road, creating sections that are muddy, slippery, and tire-sucking.
 Alternatively, check the National Weather Service information before you head out.

-Also, keep in mind that in high water years, Lake Powell will backfill Reflection Canyon and reduce the photographic drama.
+Also, keep in mind that in high-water years, Lake Powell will backfill Reflection Canyon and reduce the photographic drama.
 The iconic S-shaped course of the canyon will not be quite as pronounced in these circumstances.
-The sandstone rocks will be further submerged, leaving only little domes peeking out of the watercourse.
-The view is still amazing though.
+The sandstone rocks will be further submerged, leaving only a few domes peeking out of the watercourse.
+The view is still amazing, though.

 Difficulty